MarcusFunt/IMUpen/README.md

    LSM6DS3TR-C IMU and streams accelerometer/gyroscope samples as binary packets over USB.
-2. `xiao_mg24_ahrs_gui.py` – a Python utility that ingests the binary stream, filters it with the Madgwick AHRS algorithm, and visualises the resulting direction vector using DearPyGui.
+2. `xiao_mg24_ahrs_gui.py` – a Python utility that ingests the binary stream, filters it with the Madgwick or UKF AHRS algorithms, and visualises the resulting direction vector using DearPyGui.

 The repo now also contains a lightweight CI workflow and a modern `.gitignore` to make contributing a little smoother.